+- · His or her Learning Community mentor.

+- · Associate dean for student affairs or designee.

+- Appropriate sponsor/s.

-- His or her Learning Community mentor. - · Associate dean for student affairs or designee. - Appropriate sponsor/s. - Research mentor if a research proposal is part of the Option. - Specialty advisor if a specialty field has been chosen; otherwise the LC mentor letter of support will suffice. - · Director of financial aid or designee. - Bursar - Others as may be determined by the associate dean for student affairs.
+- · Research mentor if a research proposal.

+- Specialty advisor if specialty field has been chosen; otherwise the LC mentor letter of support will be used.

+- · Director of financial aid or designee.

+- Others as determined by the associate dean for student affairs